 When it comes to the broadband part of your Sky installation, the engineer will do as much as possible to get this up and running from outside your home – the router will be sent to you in the post and if you already have an Openreach telephone line then getting connected should be pretty straightforward.

-You can order Sky TV without taking broadband from Sky, but you will need a broadband connection (from any provider you like) if you're to make the most of all the features Sky TV has to offer.
+You can order Sky TV without taking broadband from Sky, but you will need a broadband connection (from any provider you like) if you want to make the most of all the features Sky TV has to offer.
 You'll also need a satellite dish installed on a south-facing wall of your house.
-If you don't already have one then Sky may be able to offer you installation as part setting up your TV services.
+If you don't already have one, then Sky may be able to offer you installation as part of setting up your TV services.
 There will also be local satellite companies in your area that can help.

 If you live in rented accommodation, you'll need to get permission from the landlord before having a dish installed, as you would before having any holes drilled in the walls to allow for cables to enter the property.
 If you live in a block of flats, it may be that your home has access to a shared satellite – this will also be sufficient and means you won't need to install a dish of your own.

-A visit from a Sky TV engineer is required to Sky Q up and running.
-The engineer will check that everything is ok with the dish and will set up both the Sky Q set top box and any Sky Q Mini boxes you may have ordered to go in other rooms.
+A visit from a Sky TV engineer is required to get Sky Q up and running.
+The engineer will check that everything is ok with the dish and will set up both the Sky Q set-top box and any Sky Q Mini boxes you may have ordered.
 The whole visit shouldn't take much longer than an hour and you can expect this to happen within a couple of weeks of placing your Sky TV order.
-Your viewing card will have been sent to you in the post, everything else will be taken care of on the day of your engineer visit.
+Your viewing card will be sent to you in the post, and everything else will be taken care of on the day of your engineer visit.

 Sky encourages its customers to use the troubleshooting guides on its website before booking an engineer visit, as you'll often find you can fix the problem yourself with the right help.
 If this doesn't sort it, you can book an appointment by calling Sky customer services on 0333 7591 018.

 Sky announced in 2018 that it was working on a version of the Sky Q box that doesn't require a dish, but that hasn't appeared yet.
-The closest you can currently get is a NOW TV subscription, which requires no dish and gives you TV box sets, movies, Sky Sports, reality TV or kids shows depending on the package you sign up for.
+The closest you can currently get is a NOW TV subscription, which doesn’t require a dish and gives you TV box sets, movies, Sky Sports, reality TV or kids shows depending on the package you sign up for.

 In most cases, it takes about two weeks to get Sky broadband or TV installed unless there's a problem with your telephone line (or you need a new one installed), in which case it's going to be a bit longer.

-Sky no longer offers a live chat service on its website.
-There's a troubleshooting section and if that doesn't answer your query, your best bet is to give customer services a call or get in touch via social media.
+Sky offers a live chat service on its website.
+There's also a troubleshooting section and if that doesn't answer your query, your best bet is to give customer services a call or get in touch via social media.

 If you're with another provider that uses the Openreach broadband network (BT, TalkTalk, EE, Plusnet etc) then yes, all you need to do is place an order with Sky and they'll do the rest.
 If you're with Virgin Media, you will need to tell them you're leaving and arrange a date for your services to cease.